 Health and Safety audits and inspections are vital to the wellbeing of your workforce.

-The HSE states large public and private sector organisations should have formal procedures in place for auditing and reporting on health & safety performance, so an audit isn’t only a matter of wellbeing, it’s compliance too.
+The HSE states organisations should have formal procedures in place for auditing and reporting on health & safety performance, so an audit isn’t only a matter of wellbeing; it is a compliance exercise too.

-If you need immediate advice on how to handle health and safety audits, get in contact with one of our health & safety experts here 0800 470 2507.
+If you need immediate advice on how to correctly undertake health and safety audits, get in contact with one of our health & safety experts on 01455 858 132.

 What is a health & safety audit?

-A health & safety audit is the process that ensures you’re compliant with current health & safety regulations.
-While its purpose is to ensure compliance, it also assesses how well you’re following processes and your overall performance.
+A health & safety audit is the process that ensures you are compliant with the most current health & safety regulations.
+Whilst its purpose is to ensure compliance, it also assesses how well your business is following standard processes, as well as your overall health & safety performance.

 “A collection of independent information on the efficiency, effectiveness and reliability of the total health & safety management system and drawing up plans for corrective action.”